jessshipit/adamjonas.github.io/source/_posts/2012-08-23-routes-of-the-app.markdown

 ###Creating the controllers###
 tags_controller is responsible for updating tags_controller
-the errors controller is responsible for updating errors
-	the errors/tags controller is responsible for update tags on an error
+the errors controller is responsible for updating errors -the errors/tags controller is responsible for update tags on an error